VoronDesign/Voron-0/STLs/Readme.md

 # [Printed Parts Guide](https://docs.google.com/spreadsheets/d/1MSgTiXazJwyfcTe7QqNIMWwQ_lfM8cOXmiMWPZ2HkEI/copy)

-this document list all of the printed parts with images, names, and where they are used in the assembly manual as well as other helpful notes
+This document lists all of the printed parts with images, names, and where they are used in the assembly manual as well as other helpful notes

 # Part File Naming Guide